keyboard_return Exit

 • It provides an estimate of how much precipitation or temperature change must be invoked to explain the current net ablation of the glacier.

-4 absenteeism keyboard_arrow_downkeyboard_arrow_up
+4 aboriginal keyboard_arrow_downkeyboard_arrow_up

 /ab-sen-teeism/ [ae2.b.s.ah0.n.t.iy1.ih0.z.ah0.m] CEFR Level: C1-C2 star_border